STVPJ/Hugo-blog/content/post/embracing-uncertainty/index.md

 ## Variability Is the Work

-Lean and Agile weren’t designed to enforce predictability — they were created to **manage variability in service of value**.
+Lean and Agile weren’t designed to enforce predictability, they were created to **manage variability in service of value**.

 > “Responding to change over following a plan.”
 > — [Agile Manifesto](https://agilemanifesto.org/)

 Marty Cagan is clear on this point in [_Inspired_](https://www.svpg.com/inspired-how-to-create-products-customers-love/):

-> “No software development methodology — Agile, Lean, or otherwise — can ensure predictability.”
+> “No software development methodology, Agile, Lean, or otherwise, can ensure predictability.”

 The goal is not to follow a plan perfectly.
 It’s to inspect, adapt, and course-correct based on what you learn.
 As [Dan North](https://dannorth.net/) puts it: